Summary

 17. UPVC Window Designs for Energy-Efficient Homes

-UPVC windows feature durable, low-maintenance frames that resist moisture, dust, and heat.
-They provide excellent insulation, noise reduction, and durability, thus making them very apt for Indian climates.
+UPVC window designs feature durable, low-maintenance frames that resist moisture, dust, and heat.
+They provide excellent insulation, noise reduction, and durability, them well-suited to Indian climates.
 Offered in several styles, their practicality blends with modern aesthetics, requiring minimal upkeep.

 | Materials Used | Setup Cost (₹) | Best Suited Areas | Key Highlights |